 - SFD does not distinguish between demand met by goods and services produced within the NT, or by goods sourced from interstate or overseas, therefore SFD is not a full measure of the economy, nor can it be used as a proxy for GSP.

-- declined by 1.4% (seasonally adjusted terms) to $8.4 billion in the quarter, compared to nationally which increased by 0.7%
+- increased by 1.6% (seasonally adjusted terms) to $8.5 billion in the quarter, compared to nationally which increased by 0.5%

-- reported the weakest result of the jurisdictions, which otherwise ranged from an increase of 0.4% in Victoria and Tasmania to an increase of 1.5% in the Australian Capital Territory
+- reported the strongest result of the jurisdictions, which otherwise ranged from a decline of 0.3% in South Australia to an increase of 1.1% in Western Australia

 - SFD does not distinguish between demand met by goods and services produced within the NT, or by goods sourced from interstate or overseas.
 Therefore, SFD is not a full measure of the economy, nor can it be used as a proxy for GSP.